Chapter Six - Already Fallen

 “Uh, excuse me...” his voice stopped me in my tracks and I turned to look at him.
 There was a question on his tongue, I could tell from the way his eyebrows scrunched up just like they did when we were little.

-However, when opened to speak, I was terrified of his question.
+However, when his mouth opened to speak, I was terrified of his question.